metalogica/dharma-taylor-dev/README.md

 www.lailo.io
 solo@lailo.io

-# BACKGROUND
+# Background
 Lailo was contracted by Dharma Taylor to develop a backend control panel for her website; the website was originally built by Heavy London.
 The backend control panel is built using Rails and Vue JS.

-There was no readme in the inherited project.
-This document outlines the deployment process of the website as the author understands it.
+# Deployment Details

-# DEPLOYMENT
+This document outlines the deployment process of the website.

 ## i.
 Push the site to the master branch on BitBucket.
 Then, execute Capistrano to deploy to production:
 ```
 bundle exec cap production deploy